 Acacia paradoxa is a prickly shrub growing to 4 m high by up to 4 m across.
 It grows in many different communities in various soil types in WA, Qld, NSW, Vic and SA.
 It has been introduced into Tasmania for cultivation and has naturalized.

 Acacia oxycedrus is a prickly but interesting wattle, growing to 3 m high by 2 m wide.
 It is typically found on sandy soils in dry sclerophyll forest or heath in South Australia, Victoria and New South Wales.
 In NSW, it is mainly confined to the Greater Sydney Basin but with disjunct populations on the far south coast.

-Acacia echinula is an eastern NSW shrub up to 2 m with prickly leaves and bright yellow flowers.
+Acacia echinula is an eastern NSW shrub up to 2 m with prickly phyllodes and bright yellow flowers.
 It is typically found on hills and plains in sandy soils.
 Its prickly nature offers good protection for small birds in the garden.